 The analysis of the data on students' achievement in Integrated Science by instructional approaches is presented on Table 2.
 The result showed that the main effect of treatment on the mean achievement scores of students in Integrated Science is significant.
 This means that the critical F value for the degree of freedom 2 at 0.05 alpha levels is less than the calculated F value from the experiment.
-Therefore, $H{01}$ was rejected.
+Therefore, H{01} was rejected.
 This shows that all the treatment groups benefitted from the treatment but to find out which treatment group benefitted most, the Multiple Classification Analysis was undertaken to ascertain which group achieved significantly highest than the other groups.
-Table 3 shows that Cooperative Learning Strategy combined with Lecture Method group achieved significantly highest than the lecture Method alone group.
-This can be expressed in mathematical terms as follows: CSCL > CS >LM.
+Table 3 shows that Cooperative Learning Strategy combined with Lecture Method group achieved significantly highest than the Cooperative Strategy alone group which also achieved significantly higher than the Lecture Method alone group.
+This can be expressed in mathematical terms as follows: CSCL > CS > LM.